tulupvica/fapor/README.md

   2. SASS preprocessor
   3. JS(jQuery)

-## Bundling
+## Building

-  Building system: gulp
+  1. Building system: gulp
-  start to building command: gulp
+  2. Start to building command: gulp
-  If you run the project for the first time, run command: npm install
+  3. If you run the project for the first time, run command: npm install